lifting-bits/mcsema/README.md

 [![Build Status](https://travis-ci.org/trailofbits/mcsema.svg?branch=master)](https://travis-ci.org/trailofbits/mcsema)

-MC-Semantics (or mcsema, pronounced 'em see se ma') is a library to translate the semantics of native code to LLVM IR.
-The MC-Semantics project is separated into a few sub-projects:
+MC-Semantics (or mcsema, pronounced 'em see se ma') is a library for translating the semantics of native code to LLVM IR.
+McSema support translation of x86 machine code, including integer, floating point, and SSE instructions.
+Control flow recovery is separated from translation, permitting the use of custom control flow recovery front-ends.
+Code for McSema is open-source and licensed under BSD3.

+At a high level, McSema is organized into subprojects for:
 * Control Flow Recovery
 * Instruction Semantics
 * Binary File Parsing
 * Semantics Testing

 We hope that this library is useful to the program analysis and reverse engineering community.
-Currently it supports the translation of semantics for x86 programs and supports subsets of integer arithmetic, floating point, and vector operations.
 Work is in progress, and additional semantics are constantly being added.

-Patches are welcome.
+[Patches are welcome](https://github.com/trailofbits/mcsema/issues).

-## News

-09/01/2014: MC-Semantics now builds on Linux and supports ELF object files.
-Linux support is not as well tested as Windows, and currently assumes all indirect branches and callbacks are to translated code.

 ## Separation of Components